Evaluates2/optimal-crud-mongo/README.md

 ### LAKE - Moving Old Cats To Data Lake
 POST: `https://your_url/cats/move-stale` Copies docs older than X days (default 30) to mongo data lake and deletes them from the db collection.

+## Unit Testing

+This project has 100% code coverage and great assertions!

+It uses a mock mongo server so that you can run the tests without calling out to an external database _and_ without having to directly mock the functions in the external mongo crate.

+## E2e Testing

+This project also has some end-to-end tests that ping each endpoint and fail if responses are not fast enough.

+Uses the [artillery] project and defines e2e tests in yaml.

 ## Benchmarks